tis22/Minecraft_RL/README.md

 The model approximates Q-values for each possible action based on the current state (current frame & last three frames) that the agent observes and selects actions accordingly.
 The actions the agent can take are: move forward, move backward, turn left and turn right, allowing it to navigate in all directions.
 The agent employs epsilon-greedy exploration and learns from past experiences stored in a replay memory.

 ---

+## Extras
+This project includes two Python scripts designed to efficiently handle large sets of images (potentially hundreds of thousands) and create a video from them.

+---